Making an Inheritance Act claim

 What is the Inheritance Act?

-The Inheritance Act enables people to make a claim against a loved one’s estate where they have been unreasonably excluded or have received less from the estate than they are entitled to.
+The Inheritance Act, or the Inheritance (Provision for family and Dependants) Act to give it its full title, is designed to enable people to make a claim against a loved one’s estate where they have been unreasonably excluded or have received less from the estate than they are entitled to.

 Who can make a claim under the Inheritance Act?